Associação Desportiva Senador Guiomard

 Associação Desportiva Senador Guiomard, commonly known as ADESG, is a Brazilian association football club based in Senador Guiomard, Acre.
-The club currently doesn't play in any league, having last participated in the Campeonato Acreano Segunda Divisão in the 2017 season.
+The club competes in the Campeonato Acreano, the top flight of the Acre state football league.

 The team's home kit is a black and white vertical striped shirt, black shorts and black socks.
 ADESG's mascot is a lion and they play their home games at the Estádio Naborzão which has a capacity of 2,000.

 History

 Associação Desportiva Senador Guiomard was founded on January 26, 1982.
 The club won the Campeonato Acriano in 2006, after winning both stages of the competition.